On the extended Whittaker category

 where $\Gr^{\indep}_{\Gt}$, the \emph{$\Omega$-twisted Grassmannian}, parametrizes $G$-bundles equipped with a rational isomorphism to $\Pom{G}$.

 \begin{rem} By Lemma \ref{lem:indep-on.one.side}, we can also write

-This longer formula will be useful when treating the Whittaker category of the affine Grassmannian in \cite{Be2}.
-The reason is that the independent category of $\Dmod(\GrGRan \times_\Ran \ch)^{T(K)}$ is the category of $\fD$-modules on an explicit prestack. \end{rem}
+This longer formula is particularly useful when treating the Whittaker category of the affine Grassmannian.
+The reason is that the independent category of $\Dmod(\Gr_{\Gt} \Times \ch) ^{\Tt(\sK)}$ is the category of $\fD$-modules on an explicit prestack. \end{rem}

 \ssec{The degenerate, or partial, Whittaker categories}

 Important variants of Definitions \ref{defn:whit-ext-C-Ran} and \ref{defn:whit-ext-C-indep} arise by replacing $\ch_{G,\ext}$ with some particular $\Ttk$-invariant subspaces related to parabolic subgroups.